 I followed up the chowder with a creamy scallop pie then had to go back to the hostel for a nap to sleep off my food coma (totally worth it).

 Because it was fall in Boston when we were there, I overindulged in Pumpkin Spice Lattes (no regrets) as well as all the pumpkin beer at the English-style pubs tucked away around the city.

 Much to our delight, Boston has the most English pubs I have seen anywhere outside of the UK and the UK does pubs better than anywhere else in my opinion.

 When we visited nearby Cambridge, I enjoyed wandering Harvard where there was some beautiful fall foliage, but my highlight was eating at the burger joint Mr Bartley’s Burger Cottage down the road, with its outlandish burger names and buzzing atmosphere.

-I ordered The Tufts burger, a behemoth of teriyaki chicken and grilled pineapple served with onion rings, and washed down with the best homemade lemonade.
+I ordered the Big Kahuna burger, with teriyaki, grilled chicken and pineapple served with onion rings, and washed down with the best homemade lemonade.
 Perfection.

-After seeing it on ‘Man v Food’, we had to go to the Barking Crab Restaurant.
+For a seafood fix, we went to the Barking Crab Restaurant.
 It may be touristy but as we were tourists in the city we embraced it and stuffed ourselves with Dungeness crab legs, peel and eat shrimp, and sweet potato wedges while listening to live music.

-We also ate arancini rice balls in the Italian North End of the city, and awesome pho in Chinatown.
+On my second visit, I also ate famous in Boston brick oven pizza from Regina Pizzeria in the Italian North End of the city, and awesome pho from Phở Pasteur in Chinatown.
 So good!